Wednesday - July 27

 Quickest ever Final and side-by-side by Pro Mod in Europe!
 "Gullan" was first and became the 2011

-Swedish Champ by a "nothing" at the finishline!
+Champ by a "nothing" at the finishline!
 It was a real adrenaline kicker!!
 Congrats "Gullan"!

 And Congrats Johan Lindberg too who with this 5.94 backed up his No1 qualification run of 5.9223

-to an official Swedish ET Record!
+official Swedish ET Record!
 It's an European best too but the stupid rules (who is responsible

 for those anyway?) says that you can't make an European record on a non-FIA race!!